 \section{Conclusion}

-In this paper, we presented a novel parallel Long Short-Term Memory (LSTM) framework with spatiotemporal features derived from Facebook's Social Connectedness Index to capture spatial spillover effect.
-Our parallel architecture learns and combined short- and long-term temporal dependencies effectively.
+In this paper, we presented a novel parallel Long Short-Term Memory (LSTM) framework with spatiotemporal features derived from Facebook's Social Connectedness Index to capture the spatial spillover effect.
+Our parallel architecture learns and combines short- and long-term temporal dependencies effectively.
 We also presented a novel multi-horizon ensembling strategy to balance between forecast consistency, uncertainty, and performance.
-We evaluated our forecasts on hospitalization reports during the Omicron surge and found that our approach outperforms multiple baselines over the 28-day horizon on average, with high improvement margin towards the end.
-Long-term forecast, and the biggest average improvement on $28^{th}$ day forecast can reach about 70 incident hospitalizations per state.
+We evaluated our forecasts on hospitalization reports during the Omicron surge and found that our approach outperforms multiple baselines over the 28-day horizon on average, with a high improvement margin towards the end.
+Long-term forecast, and the biggest average improvement on the $28^{th}$ day forecast can reach about 70 incident hospitalizations per state.
 Our evaluation results also demonstrated that our spatiotemporal feature, SPH, improved forecasts and reduced model variance.
 It is worth reiterating that the Omicron wave was the most challenging period for hospitalization forecasting models.
-In previous waves of the virus, hospitalizations followed case surges with a rough two to three-week delay.
-With the change of coupling dynamics between cases and hospitalization cases by the Omicron variant that led to an explosive number of cases but fewer hospitalizations, the improvements achieved by our approach over baselines are notable.
-The strong predictive power of our approach is attributable to the novel spatiotemporal features integrated in LSTM, use of incidence rates to decouple from population size, the parallel LSTM architecture with learnable balancing of short- and long-term dependencies, a novel data-driven, a multi-horizon ensembling strategy.
+In previous waves of the virus, hospitalizations typically followed case surges with a delay of approximately two to three weeks.
+With the change in coupling dynamics between cases and hospitalizations caused by the Omicron variant, which led to an explosive number of cases but fewer hospitalizations, the improvements achieved by our approach over baselines were notable.
+The strong predictive power of our approach is attributable to the novel spatiotemporal features integrated in LSTM, the use of incidence rates to decouple from population size, the parallel LSTM architecture with learnable balancing of short- and long-term dependencies, and a novel data-driven, multi-horizon ensembling strategy.